DataFire/Integrations/integrations/generated/salesloft/README.md

 #### Input
 * input `object`
   * ids `array`: IDs of calls to fetch.
 If a record can't be found, that record won't be returned and your request will be successful
+  * updated_at `array`: Equality filters that are applied to the updated_at field.
+A single filter can be used by itself or combined with other filters to create a range.
   * sort_by `string`: Key to sort on, must be one of: created_at, updated_at.
 Defaults to updated_at
   * sort_direction `string`: Direction to sort in, must be one of: ASC, DESC.
 Defaults to DESC
   * per_page `integer`: How many records to show per page in the range [1, 100].
 Defaults to 25
   * page `integer`: The current page to fetch results from.
 Defaults to 1
+  * include_paging_counts `boolean`: Whether to include total_pages and total_count in the metadata.
+Defaults to false

 #### Output
 * output `array`